fritz2 offers a rich DSL to create the HTML for your application. You just have to call the global render

 }

-to add some information to a tag which can then be received by any
+s to add more information to a tag.
+It can then be received by any

 are